 The Chairman of the Board of Directors, Mr. Jaime Augusto Zobel de Ayala, (the “Chairman”) presided over and called the meeting to order at 9:00 A.M.
 The Corporate Secretary, Mr. Carlos B. Aquino (the “Corporate Secretary”), recorded the minutes of the meeting.

 II.
 Notice of Meeting and Quorum

-The following members of the Board of Directors of BPI were likewise present at the meeting: 1) Mr. Jaime Augusto Zobel de Ayala - Chairman of the Board of Directors and Executive Committee, 2) Mr. Fernando Zobel de Ayala - Chairman of the Board and Executive Committee and Chairman of the Personnel and Compensation Committee, 3) Mr. Aurelio R. Montinola III - President and Chairman of the Credit Committee, 4) Mr. Romeo L. Bernardo - Chairman of the Nomination Committee, 5) Ms. Mercedita S. Nolledo - Chairman of the Trust Committee and Retirement and Pension Committee, 6) Mr. Xavier P. Loinaz - Chairman of the Audit Committee, 7) Chief Justice Artemio V. Panganiban - Chairman of the Corporate Governance Committee, 8) Mr. Cezar P. Consing, 9) Ms. Rebecca G. Fernando, 9) Solomon M. Hermosura, 10) Mr. Aurelio R. Montinola III, 11) Mr. Antonio Jose U. Periquet, 11) Mr. Khoo Teng Cheong, and 12) Mr. Oscar S. Reyes and 14) Dolores B. Yuvienco (nominee director).
+The following members of the Board of Directors of BPI and the nominee directors were likewise present at the meeting: 1) Mr. Jaime Augusto Zobel de Ayala - Chairman of the Board of Directors and Executive Committee, 2) Mr. Fernando Zobel de Ayala - Vice-Chairman of the Board and Executive Committee and Chairman of the Personnel and Compensation Committee, 3) Mr. Cezar P. Consing - President and Chairman of the Credit Committee, 4) Ms. Mercedita S. Nolledo - Chairman of the Trust Committee and Retirement and Pension Committee, 5) Mr. Xavier P. Loinaz - Chairman of the Audit Committee, 6) Chief Justice Artemio V. Panganiban - Chairman of the Corporate Governance Committee, 7) Ms. Vivian Que Azcona (nominee director), 8) Ms. Rebecca G. Fernando, 9) Solomon M. Hermosura, 10) Mr. Aurelio R. Montinola III, 11) Mr. Antonio Jose U. Periquet, 12) Dr. Astrid S. Tuminez, 13) Mr. Oscar S. Reyes and 14) Dolores B. Yuvienco (nominee director).